1982 European Squash Team Championships

 The 1982 European Squash Team Championships was the 10th edition of European Squash Team Championships for squash players.
 The event was held in Cardiff, Wales, from 8 to 10 April 1982.
 The tournament was organised by the European Squash Rackets Federation (ESRF).

 A new format was used in that the tournament consisted of a knock out rounds.
 The England men's team won their 9th title and the England women's team won their 5th title.

+Ireland took third in the men's event and Scotland won bronze in the women's event.